-The Offering Common stock offered by us 5,000,000 shares (plus up to an additional 750,000 shares of our common stock that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares).
-Common stock to be outstanding after this offering 21,977,373 shares (including unvested shares of restricted common stock) Use of proceeds We estimate that we will receive net proceeds from this offering of approximately \$63.4 million, or approximately \$73.0 million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering (based upon the last sales price of our shares on April 21, 2014).
+Common stock offered by us

+5,000,000 shares (plus up to an additional 750,000 shares of our common stock that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares).

+Common stock to be outstanding after this offering

+21,977,373 shares (including unvested shares of restricted common stock)

+Use of proceeds

+We estimate that we will receive net proceeds from this offering of approximately \$61.0 million, or approximately \$70.3 million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
 We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use such proceeds to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act.
 Pending application of cash proceeds, we will invest such portion of the net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.
 See "Use of Proceeds."
 For further information about our objectives and strategies, please see "Business-Investment Strategy," included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, or our 2013 10-K, which is incorporated by reference into this prospectus.
-Dividend policy We intend to make regular quarterly distributions to holders of our common stock.
-U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its REIT taxable income.
-Our current policy is to pay quarterly distributions, which on an annual basis will equal all or substantially all of our REIT taxable income.
-Any distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results of operations.
-These results and our ability to pay distributions will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.
-For more information, see "Distribution Policy."
-We cannot assure you that we will make any distributions to our stockholders.
-New York Stock Exchange symbol "HASI"